 Advice for employers

-Whether you’re a large, corporate company or a smaller business, the mental health and well-being of your employees needs your attention.
-Here we look at some tips for employers to ensure their workforce are happy and healthy.
+Whether you’re a large, corporate company or a smaller business, the mental health and well-being of your employees need your attention.
+Here, we look at some tips for employers to ensure their workforce is happy and healthy, and we explore the role of coaching for employees.

-A great first step is is introduce the message of work/life balance to everyone in the company.
-Inform them that this is a key focus in your organisation and encourage employees to speak up if they are struggling with their workload, or other stressors outside of work.
+A great first step is to introduce the message of work/life balance to everyone in the company.
+Inform them that this is a key focus in your organisation and encourage employees to speak up if they are struggling with their workload or other stressors outside of work.
 Employees often think they can’t bring their problems to work but, if there is a support network available, they can take steps to manage the problem, rather than keeping it to themselves.
+This forms part of our next tip - practice what you preach.

 Develop mental health policies